capsabogdan/Project-MLOps/reports/README.md

 > Answer:

 --- For our project we developed 2 images: training, and inference.
 We have created a Docker File for training the model.
-The TRAINING container is set up to run the hydra configuration in the Dockerfile ENTRYPOINT. ????
+The TRAINING container is set up to run the hydra configuration.
+Thus, it trains the model with hyperparameters in config on train data,
+    saves the model and evaluates it on test data.
+Its entrypoint is ENTRYPOINT ["python", "-u", "src/models/train_model.py", "hydra.job.chdir=False"] and the container gets triggered in VertexAI whenever we have a merge from Dev to Test.

 The INFERENCE container is encapsulating the Fast API.
 To run the container we are running *docker run -p 80:80 <image>*.
 This allowed us to easily test the model predictions, by sending HTTP requests.

 **Dockerfile.train**: https://github.com/capsabogdan/Project-MLOps/blob/dev/Dockerfile.train